 Ultimate Guide to Kayaks

-Kayaking also just a great way to get out of the house and get some fresh air.
-You can get as involved as you want to.
+Kayaking also just a great way to get out of the house and suck in some lovely fresh air.
+You can involve yourself as much as you want to.
 Maybe you want to just paddle offshore, splash around and have some fun with the family?
 Or perhaps you want to go a little hardcore and hit the whitewater...?

-Kayaks are now very popular with anglers.
-There’s a huge range of kayaks available today that can be upgraded to a fishing kayak or are dedicated fishing kayaks.
+Kayaks are now very popular with anglers too.
+There’s a huge range of dedicated fishing kayaks available to buy today.
+You can even upgrade normal kayaks to be used for angling.

 Ok, So What is a Kayak?